ADubhlaoich/adubhlaoich.ie/content/post/coc-anatomy.md

 the 80th anniversary of Frankie Manning visting Dublin with the Cotton Club Revue.

-I took a break from organising events around that time, and also came to a realisation that hadn't struck me before, despite organising events in different capacities for years.
+I took a break from organising events after it, and came to a realisation that hadn't struck me before, despite organising events in different capacities for years.
 Your responsibility as an organiser is **not** booking venues, or teachers, or advertising, or answering emails.